El Cajon City Council approves negotiations with major concert promoter Live Nation to manage shuttered East County Performing Arts Center.

 If Live Nation takes over running the Theatre, it would be the first internationally recognized concert management company to do so.

-Once a draft agreement has been reached with Live Nation, the draft agreement will be forwarded to the city council which will include public testimony.
+Once a draft agreement has been reached with Live Nation, the draft agreement will be forwarded to the City Council, which will schedule public testimony.